vbrilon/Live-tracks-guide/README.md

 - Clips out of sync: ensure Warp is Off on all stems; re‑export aligned stems from Logic.
 - Ableset not controlling: verify MIDI device enabled in Ableset; Live is in focus; check mappings.
 - No bass when using backing: Ableton `Bass` track must be `Audio To: Ext.
 Out 6` and XR18 ch 6 Source = USB.
+ - No drums when using backing: Kick/Snare/Tom/OH tracks must be `Audio To: Ext.
+Out 1–5` and XR18 ch 1–5 Source = USB.
+ - Double drums: remove drum content from `15–18` stems if routing to `1–5` (or mute 1–5 if using drum stems on `15–18`).

 ## Quick Reference
 - Sample rate: 48 kHz; Buffer: 128–256
 - Ableton outputs: Click 13, Cues 14, Stems 15–18 → XR18 ch 13–18 (USB)
 - Ultranet P16: 1–10 live channels; 11 Click; 12 Cues; 13–16 four stems
 - Instrument‑swappable: route backing part to the same output as the live channel number (e.g., Bass → 6) and flip XR18 channel Source (Analog ↔ USB).
+ - Drum tracks: preferred 1–5 mapping (Kick 1, Snare 2, Tom 3, OH L 4, OH R 5); stereo fallback 4/5.
 - IEM buses: 1–5 mono, Pre EQ; Aux Out 1–5 → IEM chain
 - Safety: `Main LR` OFF on Click/Cues; keep talkback to IEM only